-Our new dual modality format saves you money and reduces the stress of studying.
+Our Blended learning format saves you money and reduces the stress of studying

 Designed with YOU in mind.